L’un fece il mundo e l’altro l’ha distrutto.

 Gross profits methods in transfer pricing include the gross margin method, expressed in terms of net sales; the gross markup method, expressed in terms of COGS; and the Berry ratio, expressed in terms of XSGA.

-Operating profits methods are the mode
+Operating profits methods are the new mode

 Now, we discuss transfer pricing methods based on operating profits.